grame-cncm/faust/architecture/unity/README.md

 Finally, the C# script `FaustPlugin_<dspname>` should be attached to a game object. `FaustPlugin_<dspname>.cs` is the public interface and contains the dsp class and methods that allow to access and change the parameters (i.e. `getParameter()` and `setParameter()`). `FaustUtilities_<dspname>` contains additional code to access the plugin and generate the inspector interface.
 This file shouldn't be changed.

 The source files can be produced with the `-source` argument.

+The `-nvoices <num>` argument can be used to produce a polyphonic self-contained DSP with `num` voices, ready to be used with MIDI.
+The C# script will contain keyOn/KeyOff functions to control the instrument.

 Unity packages have a specific organization in order to be correctly read by the Unity editor. `faust2unity` calls `encoderunitypackage` to correctly encode the compiled files.
 The `-unpacked` argument stops the script before the encoding step, the intermediate folder is named `FaustPlugin_<dspname>_Assets` and organized like the Assets hierarchy of a Unity project.
 It allows to add additional files to the package before packing it.
 Then, use the `encoderunitypackage <folder>` command to encode and pack the folder as a Unity package.